hashicorp/consul/website/source/docs/connect/connect-internals.html.md

 and can be extended to support any system by adding additional CA providers.

 All APIs required for Connect typically respond in microseconds and impose minimal overhead to existing services.
-Ensuring this, Connect-related APIs calls are all made to the local Consul agent over a loopback interface, and all [agent Connect endpoints](/api/agent/connect.html) implement local caching, background updating, and support blocking queries.
+To ensure this, Connect-related API calls are all made to the local Consul agent over a loopback interface, and all [agent Connect endpoints](/api/agent/connect.html) implement local caching, background updating, and support blocking queries.
 Most API calls operate on purely local